LispEngineer/EthernetRepeater/README.md

 ## Next Steps

+* Make the RAM copier run at a higher speed than bytes can be received so we can empty our buffers faster than we can receive them and keep up with line speed
+  * Something at or over 125 MHz would work
+  * Or run at 50 MHz and copy 3+ bytes at a time

+* Receive a packet, retransmit it- but also do something with it locally like display it to the LCD or a VGA output
+  * Copy it to another buffer concurrently with the first buffer?

 * Add synchronizers to all reset signals that are not synchronous with the main clock.
 Or maybe just to all reset signals, period?